Studio El Fan

-Studio El Fan (ستوديو الفن, "The Art Studio") was one of the Arab world's first star-maker talent shows in Lebanon, created by the famous television director and producer Simon Asmar, and Alfred Barakat.
-The program helped launch the careers of many famous Lebanese stars like Majida El Roumi, Ragheb Alama, Walid Toufic, Wael Kfoury and Assi El Hellani.
-The program started in 1972 on Télé Liban where it was broadcast during the 1970s and early 1980s, the LBC television proposed to welcome him during the early 1980s where it aired during the late 1980s, 1990s and early 2000s, and finally bought by the MTV in 2009.
-The show ran every four years for an entire year, and contestants from all over Lebanon competed in different singing categories for the gold, silver or bronze medal awards.
+Studio El Fan (ستوديو الفن, "The Art Studio") is a Lebanese star-maker talent shows in Lebanon, created by the television director and producer Simon Asmar with Alfred Barakat.
+The program has helped launch the careers of many Lebanese stars including Majida El Roumi, Ragheb Alama, Walid Toufic, Wael Kfoury and Assi El Hellani.
+The program started in 1972 on Télé Liban where it was broadcast during the 1970s and early 1980s.
+The LBC television proposed to take over the show in the early 1980s.
+It aired on LBC during the late 1980s, 1990s and early 2000s, until it was bought by the MTV in 2009.

-Artists were not allowed to perform elsewhere than on LBCI, so they were called upon to perform in Nahr el-Founoun (meaning the arts rivers), an artistic complex in Nahr el-Kalb that was owned by Asmar.

 Past contestants

-The show hosted many of today's Lebanese and Arab stars, such as:
+The show hosted many Lebanese and Arab stars, including: